Skip to content

 Section titled “Best Practices for Performance and Quality”

-• Optimize File Size: Compress images before importing to improve performance.
+• Compress images before importing to keep file size down.

-• Maintain a Consistent Style: Match the visual theme of your font for a professional look.
+• Match the visual style and resolution of your target font size.

-• Use Logical Mappings: Assign intuitive characters to your images.
+• Assign intuitive characters to your images for easier use.

-• Avoid Character Conflicts: Be mindful not to override essential text characters unless intended.
+• Avoid overriding essential text characters unless that’s your intent.

-• Limit Image Count and Size: A large number of high-resolution images can increase texture memory usage and loading times.
+• Too many high-resolution images will increase texture memory usage and load times.

 When you export your project, all enabled image glyphs are included automatically.

-• Texture Atlas: Images are rendered into the final texture sheet(s).
+• Images are rendered into the final texture sheet(s).

-• Font Data Files: The character mappings and metrics for your image glyphs are saved in the font descriptor file (.fnt, .xml, etc.).
+• Character mappings and metrics for image glyphs are saved in the font descriptor file (.fnt, .xml, etc.).